Nikhil-Naikar/Clock-In-Clock-Out/README.md

 # Clock-In-Clock-Out

 # Description:
+A Full-stack application with a layered architecture design consisting of a frontend (Vue), backend (Sring Boot), and a Database (MySQL).
-A simple Clocking In and Clocking Out application built for businesses.
-The purpose of this project is to sharpen my skills with Vue.js (components, routing, design, Pinia), Java and SpringBoot (RESTful APIs (GET, POST, PUT, DELETE), Docker, CI/CD pipeline (Jenkins), and using AWS (EC2 instances, MySQL database).
+Clocking In and Clocking Out software built for restaurants.
+The purpose of this project is to sharpen my skills with Vue.js (components, routing, design, Pinia), Java and SpringBoot (RESTful APIs (GET, POST, PUT, DELETE) & unit testing (JUnit), Docker, CI/CD pipeline (Jenkins), and using AWS (EC2 instances, MySQL database).

-# Design Plan:
-- Build MySQL database for storing manager and workers information (name, pin, hours, pay, feedback, rating)
-- Build views for different pages (login page, main page, feedback/rating page for workers, hours/pay summary page for workers, hours/pay summary page for the manager, add/remove worker page, feedback/shift rating page for manager)
-- Vue.js for frontend,
-- Java and sprint boot for backend rest APIs and communication with the database
-- Plan to setup CI/CD pipeline (Github, Docker, Jenkins, AWS EC2 instance)
-- Write some JUnit Tests

 # Funtionalities:
 ## Workers:
 - Log In/Out (4 digit pin)
 - Clock In/Out
-- View Shift and Pay History
+- View Shift History
-- 10/30 minute break time
-- Option to rate shifts and leave feedback for the manager
+- Leave feedback for the manager

 ## Manager:
 - Log In/Out
-- Add new workers and pin
-- Remove workers and pin
+- Add/remove workers
-- View feedback and ratings from workers
+- View feedback from workers
-- View total pay and hours
-- View each worker's pay and hour
+- View shift history (more details than workers view)

 # Progress on Worker UI so far:
 <img width="700" alt="Screenshot 2023-11-04 at 4 55 23 PM" src="https://github.com/WonderBoi99/Clock-In-Clock-Out/assets/61436662/5586221a-cf4e-4a05-9a12-8f61ccfbb0ae">